 Thailand should satisfy just about any traveler’s hunger for the exotic, the beautiful, the thrillingly different.
 But it is a country whose very lure for the foreigner threatens to make it a parody of itself.
 It is a country with a deep respect for family and monarchy, and a country with a huge prostitution industry and a corrupt military.
 It is a thriving place for business, but has serious problems with international copyright and trademark piracy.
 It is a physically lovely country that is, like many others, being degraded by logging, wildlife exploitation, and overdevelopment.
 Added on January 10, 2002

 About James O'Reilly and Larry HabeggerJames O'Reilly, president and publisher of Travelers' Tales, wrote mystery serials before becoming a travel writer in the early 1980s.
 He's visited more than forty countries, along the way meditating with monks in Tibet, participating in West African voodoo rituals, and hanging out the laundry with nuns in Florence.
-He travels extensively with his wife, Wenda, and their three daughters.
-They live in Palo Alto, California.
+He lives with his wife Wenda in Leavenworth, Washington.
 Larry Habegger, executive editor of Travelers’ Tales, has been writing about travel since 1980.
-He has visited almost fifty countries and six of the seven continents, traveling from the frozen Arctic to equatorial rain forest, the high Himalayas to the Dead Sea.
-In the early 1980s he co-authored mystery serials for the San Francisco Examiner with James O’Reilly, and since 1985 their syndicated column, "World Travel Watch," has appeared in newspapers in five countries and on WorldTravelWatch.com.
-As series editors of Travelers’ Tales, they have worked on almost seventy titles, winning many awards for excellence.
-Habegger regularly teaches the craft of travel writing at workshops and writers conferences, and he lives with his family on Telegraph Hill in San Francisco.
+He has visited almost sixty countries and six of the seven continents, traveling from the frozen Arctic to equatorial rain forest, the high Himalayas to the Dead Sea.
+In the early 1980s he coauthored mystery serials for the San Francisco Examiner with James O’Reilly, and from 1985 to 2016 their syndicated column, "World Travel Watch," appeared in newspapers in five countries.
+They have worked on all of TT's 160 books, winning many awards for excellence.

 Colonel Wakefield wore a faint smile.
 "Anyone want to see a leopard?"
 We nodded, cold but still eager after hours of bouncing around the forest in a jeep.
 The Colonel shone his flashlight on a sign at the entrance to Nagarhole National Park.
 Indeed there was a leopard on it, a very nice leopard, a painted wood leopard.
 Not exactly what we had in mind, but it gave us a good laugh as we headed back to the lodge.
 Nagarhole is a little-visited game preserve in the south of India in Karnataka state, two hours southwest of the fabled city of Mysore.
 Added on November 22, 2001